dgaubert/express-metrics/README.md

 ### statsd: Object (default: undefined)

 Optionally you can send the metrics to statsd.
 In order to do that you just need to provide the statsd config in the options.
+Thanks to metrics you are able to explore at any time if there is something wierd in your application.
+And with statsd you are able to collect stats for you more representative resources.

+Example:

 ```js